 Many years later as the influx to the Reef continued and the new

-This was vigorously opposed by the congregation there who were then challenged
+property.
+This was vigorously opposed by the congregation there who

-With the coming creation of a new Diocese looming, there was a push for
+With the creation of a new Diocese looming, there was

-This never happened, and the new Rector Fr Amoore, challenged the
+This never happened, and in 1991 the new Rector Fr Amoore, challenged

 council to develop the

-Youth Worship began in the house in Advent 1992.
-From then the church site was
+services with concurrent Youth Worship began in the house in

 In the 1980's the circumstance of an elderly parishioner needing